No-Upfront Website Development

 This methodology shifts financial risk from the client to the developer, ensuring that developers succeed only when clients are genuinely satisfied with tangible results, not just proposals or promises.

-How Zap48 Pioneered This Approach
+How Zap48 Developed This Approach

-Pioneered by Zap48 in 2024
+Offered by Zap48 since 2024

 The Problem

-Traditional web development required clients to pay substantial deposits (€3,000-€10,000 or 50% upfront) before seeing any functional website.
+Traditional web development required clients to pay substantial deposits (typically 25-50% of the project budget) before seeing any functional website.
 This created several issues:

 • Clients took all the financial risk with no guarantee of satisfaction